Dec, 2023

 Before SuATI, we farmed the way our fathers did — unaware of the soil health we were losing.
 Now, I use compost from my own livestock, and my field feels alive again.

-— Rupali Das, Farmer
+— Arup Rabha, Farmer

 Funder